MicrosoftDocs/windows-dev-docs/hub/apps/develop/search/search-providers.md

 ### Gleam icon response JSON format

 The search provider HTTPS endpoint for gleam icons must return a JSON document with the following format.
 The key names must match the format exactly.
+The current schema version is 1.0.0.

 | Key | Description |
 |-----|-------------|